Tank vs. tankless water heater – which one is better?

 What is a Tankless Water Heater?

-A tankless water heater uses high powered burners to rapidly heat water as it runs through the heat exchanger and is delivered directly to the faucets without a storing tank.
+A tankless water heater uses high-powered burners to rapidly heat water as it runs through the heat exchanger and is delivered directly to the faucets without a storage tank.

 A tankless water heater is typically powered by gas or electricity.